BlankParenthesis/PxlsNetworking/extensions/reports.md

 ## /reports/owned
 ### GET
-Information on all reports owned by the client's user.
+Lists all reports owned by the client's user.
 #### Response
 A Paginated List of Report objects.
 #### Errors